 startproject, these consist of two items listed in your

-'django.contrib.contenttypes'is the Django content type system, which allows permissions to be associated with models you create.
+'django.contrib.contenttypes' is the Django content type system, which allows permissions to be associated with

 and these items in your